vineal101/Mobile-Embedded-Systems--Face-Recognition-with-Human-Motion-Detector-IR-Sensor/README.md

 ## Mobile Embedded Systems: Face Recognition with Human Motion Detector

-This project implements a resource-optimized face authentication system for the Raspberry Pi 4, utilizing a Passive Infrared (PIR) sensor to trigger the face recognition pipeline.
+This project implements a resource-optimized face authentication system for the Raspberry Pi 4, utilizing a Passive Infrared (PIR) sensor and Ultrasonic sensor to trigger the face recognition pipeline.

 ## 1. System Overview

-The system is designed to minimize CPU and power consumption by only activating the camera and the computationally intensive face recognition models when the PIR sensor detects human motion.
+The system is designed to minimize CPU and power consumption by only activating the camera and the computationally intensive face recognition models after the ultrasonic sensor detects an object that satisfies its threshold (70 cm) and when the PIR sensor detects human motion.

 Key components:
 * **Face Detection:** YuNet ONNX model (`face_detection_yunet_2023mar.onnx`)